Methodology and hands-on learning

 The

-School offers study programmes in law, business, economics, psychology, and sport science in four departments.
+School offers study programmes in four departments law, business, economics, psychology, and sports science.
 Courses are at BSc and MSc

 level, along with PhD studies.
-The programmes are taught in either Icelandic and English.
-Law studies are taught entirely in Icelandic with sected modules available in English for exchange students.
+The programmes are taught in either Icelandic or English.
+Law studies are taught entirely in Icelandic, with selected modules available in English for exchange students.

 Research